Iron Bottom Sound, Solomon Islands - Things to Do in Iron Bottom Sound

 When to Visit

-The best time to visit Iron Bottom Sound is during the dry season from April to October, when seas are calmer, visibility for diving is at its best (often 20-40 meters), and rainfall is minimal.
-This period offers the most comfortable conditions for boat travel between dive sites and islands, with less chance of weather-related cancellations.
-The wet season from November to March brings higher rainfall, rougher seas, and reduced underwater visibility, though water temperatures remain warm year-round (26-29°C).
-Hurricane season occasionally affects the region between November and April, so the dry season is strongly recommended for diving and historical tours.
+The best time to visit Iron Bottom Sound is during the dry season from April to October, when seas are calmer, visibility underwater is optimal, and weather is more predictable.
+This period offers the best diving conditions with minimal rainfall and steady trade winds.
+The wet season (November-March) can bring cyclones, rough seas, and reduced visibility, though water temperatures remain warm year-round at 26-28°C. For wreck diving specifically, May through September provides the most consistent conditions.

 Insider Tips